glitchassassin/jonwinsley.com/_posts/2022-06-13-screeps-discrete-objectives.md

 }
 ```

-Then it's just a matter of running the logic for the mission:
+Then we need some logic for the mission:

 ```typescript
 export function runHarvestMission(mission: HarvestMission) {